-The Deluge also works great as an ‘Oh Sh*t’ overpant for your dirt bike.
-It packs small enough to live full-time in a backpack or tailbag: it’s so small and light that you’ll forget it’s there until you need it.
+The Deluge is a perfect ‘Oh Sh*t’ overpant when you’re riding in non-waterproof pants and the weather turns wet.
+It packs small enough to live full-time in a backpack or tailbag; it’s so small and light that you’ll forget it’s there until you need it.
 It has a hanging inside stuff pocket, and expandable leg openings to easily fit over your moto boots.
 It’s reinforced with heavy duty eVent Expedition fabric around the calf and knee, to protect against friction and heat.

 What distinguishes the Deluge from the thousands of cheapo rain suits available in every sporting goods store?
-It's all in the materials.
-The Deluge’s main body is an eVent Apline 3-Layer fabric with direct-venting, rated at 20,000mm on the water column (67 feet of pressure), 20,000 g/m/d MVTR, and 0.1cfm air permeability.
+It’s all in the materials.
+The Deluge’s main body is an eVent Alpine 3-Layer fabric with direct-venting.
+It's rated at 20,000mm on the water column (67 feet of pressure), 20,000 g/m/d MVTR, and 0.1cfm air permeability.
 When you put it on, you’ll feel the difference.

 Full disclosure, I don't have enough riding time in wearing the Deluge pants and jacket to make a full comprehensive review, thus only 4 stars for now.
 However I bought these after seeing them at the IMS show in Denver.
 All of my boxes get checked with this gear: very high quality, great simple design, breathable and super packable and of course designed to be waterproof.
 Packable being very important to me since I'm more likely to always have the gear in my hydration pack ready for the weather.
 Bulky gear would be more likely to get left in my gear bag so what's the point of investing in that.